sheminasalam/esp32-cam-mjpeg-multiclient-with-mqtt-light/README.md

+You control the onboard led with mqtt commands.
+This is useful when used with octoprint.

 # ESP32 MJPEG Multiclient Streaming Server

 This is a simple MJPEG streaming webserver implemented for AI-Thinker ESP32-CAM or ESP-EYE modules.